open5e/open5e/source/monsters/tome-of-beasts/T/titanoboa.rst

 **Slow to Mate.** Titanoboas mate rarely.
 They live for hundreds of years and never stop growing, which makes the need for propagation less urgent.
-When two titanoboas nest, the result is a brood of a half-dozen smaller snakes (:ref:`srd:giant-constrictor-snake`).
+When two titanoboas nest, the result is a brood of a half-dozen smaller snakes (:ref:`giant constrictor snakes <srd:giant-constrictor-snake>`).
 An adult titanoboa is at least 80 feet long and weighs 6,000 lb. or more.